JAMStack with a Headless CMS: Wordpress, Ghost, and Strapi ❯

 How To Build a Node.js Application with Docker

-Passed in 2016, the new General Data Protection Regulation (GDPR) is the most significant legislative change in European data protection laws since the EU Data Protection Directive (Directive 95/46/EC), introduced in 1995.
-The GDPR, which becomes enforceable on May 25, 2018, seeks to strengthen the security and protection of personal data in the EU and serve as a single piece of legislation for all of the EU.
-It will replace the EU Data Protection Directive and all the local laws relating to it.
+The General Data Protection Regulation (GDPR) is the most significant legislative change in European data protection laws since the EU Data Protection Directive (Directive 95/46/EC), introduced in 1995.
+The GDPR became enforceable on May 25, 2018, strengthens the security and protection of personal data in the EU and serves as a single piece of legislation for all of the EU.
+It replaced the EU Data Protection Directive and all the local laws relating to it.

-We support the GDPR and will ensure all DigitalOcean services comply with its provisions by May 25, 2018.
-Not only is the GDPR an important step in protecting the fundamental right of privacy for European citizens, it also raises the bar for data protection, security and compliance in the industry.
+DigitalOcean supports the GDPR and all DigitalOcean services comply with its provisions.
+Not only is the GDPR an important step in protecting the fundamental right of privacy for European citizens, it has raised the bar for data protection, security and compliance in the industry.